balihoo/local-partner-connect/README.md

 * SASS: http://sass-lang.com

 ## Installation
 From the CLI, at the root of this project, run  `npm install` or `sudo npm install` if you have permission errors.
-If you continue to have errors, be sure you have install all of the [Requirements](#requirements).
+If you continue to have errors, be sure you have installed all of the [Requirements](#requirements).

 ## Local Testing
 This app includes an `authService` for convenience of local testing.
 Open `./app/scripts/app.js` and modify the following `var` to include the localhost port number (if necessary) the local path from the Apache root.